robolectric/robolectric/quick-start.html.md

 ## Quick Start

 If you'd like to quickly get started using Robolectric to test your app, these instructions are for you.
-We'll show how to include a pre-built Robolectric jar.
+These instructions show how to get started by using a pre-built Robolectric jar.
 While it's possible to make some changes to how Robolectric works in this configuration, you won't be able to make larger changes or contribute to the Robolectric project itself.
-This is a good place to get started even if you want to do more complicated work later.
+However, this is still a good place to get started even if you want to do more complicated work later.

 ### In Eclipse:
 Eclipse will try to use the Android JUnit test runner by default for Android projects, so you will need a separate test